ericburger/crossbardocs/pages/docs/administration/auth/Authorization.md

 The `"approver"` role is for the application component that contains the custom authorization function (`custom_authorize()`).

 The `"user"` role is for application components that should be authorized using the custom authorization function.
-Hence, it does not define a `permissions` attribute, but a `authorize` attribute giving the URI of the custom authorization function to call.
+Hence, it does not define a `permissions` attribute, but an `authorize` attribute giving the URI of the custom authorization function to call.

 ## Example